That-Random-Guy567/That-Random-Bot/AI_Script/README.md

 # Discord_Bot
-If you use this, please credit me somewhere as `@That-Random-Guy567` (github) or `@thatrandomblenderguy` (youtube, discord) To install the packages required but this test, Go to ~/Extra/requirements.txt and folllow the instructions to install the packages.
+If you use this, please credit me somewhere as `@That-Random-Guy567` (github) or `@thatrandomblenderguy` (youtube, discord) To install the packages required but this test, Go to `~/Extra/requirements.txt` and folllow the instructions to install the packages.

+Table of Contents
+    - Introduction
+    - Contributing
+    - License

-Making custom discord bot that allows for:
+## Making custom discord bot that allows for:

 Moderation
     -> Logs